Prestige Brands gets U.S. antitrust approval to buy Insight with divestiture

-WASHINGTON (Reuters) - Prestige Brands Holdings Inc (PBH.N), which markets and distributes healthcare and cleaning products, has won U.S. antitrust approval to buy Insight Pharmaceuticals Corp on condition that it divest a motion-sickness drug, the Federal Trade Commission said on Thursday.
+WASHINGTON, Aug 28 (Reuters) - Prestige Brands Holdings Inc , which markets and distributes healthcare and cleaning products, has won U.S. antitrust approval to buy Insight Pharmaceuticals Corp on condition that it divest a motion-sickness drug, the Federal Trade Commission said on Thursday.

 Prestige, known for its Dramamine motion sickness pills and Massengill feminine hygiene products, said in April that it would buy Insight for $750 million.
 Insight also sells EPT home pregnancy tests and Uristat urinary health products, among others.